Introduction and model history - 2026 Mercedes CLA

 Practicality and boot space

-Despite being a slinky, four-door coupe-saloon kinda thing, the CLA gets a useful 395-litres of boot space, which is more than you get in the ID.3, for instance, but isn't quite as big as the boot in the BMW i4 and Tesla Model 3.
+Despite being a slinky, four-door coupe-saloon kinda thing, the CLA gets a useful 405-litres of boot space, which is more than you get in the ID.3, for instance, but isn't quite as big as the boot in the BMW i4 and Tesla Model 3.
+There’s a shooting brake style estate and an SUV version coming if you need a bit more space.

 Interior, design/styling and technology